Upwardfi/docs/source/index.html.md

 }
 ```

-# Customer Enrollment User API
+## Add users to enrollments

-This API adds a user to a customer enrollment via Upward.By passing basic customer information Upward will return an enrollment key unique to the user based on the provided enrollment.
+This API endpoint adds a user to the enrollment via Upward.By passing basic user information Upward will return a key unique to the user based on the provided enrollment.

 ### HTTP Request